liamoc/hilbert/README.md

 It's designed to follow as closely as possible the standard natural deduction they do by hand, rather than introduce its own sophisticated meta-logic.
 It features a graphical interface that renders "proof trees" as stacked rules as is the notational convention, using unicode and `vty`.
 Proofs are represented as such trees.
 There is no tactic script.

-Currently, the meta-logic is not even powerful enough to express full natural deduction - specifically the notion of implication cannot be indirectly captured in the usual fashion.
+This branch of hilbert has a very underpowered metalogic - specifically the notion of implication cannot be directly captured in the usual fashion.
 Instead, it's based entirely on string-based formal systems such as those found in GEB or similar.

-This makes it ideal for exploring basic string judgements, but not much good for anything beyond that just yet.
+This makes it ideal for exploring basic string judgements, but not much good for anything beyond that.

-This version can be considered a prototype for the interface of the next version, Hilbert 2, which will include user-definable, tree-based syntax; unification (to allow free schematic variables and working in either direction); and implications (to allow more complicated logics).
-It will still be a first-order logic though, so for induction I'll have to provide some built-in primitives.
+A more sophisticated version, based on a first-order term language, is provided in the first-order branch, but it is not a replacement for this version.
+Systems such as MIU or parentheses matching are much more painful in the first-order version, as they must encode associative concatenation and lists of symbols explicitly.
+On the other hand, trying to use this version of Hilbert for specifying a logic would be nigh-on impossible.

 This version has a few nice features though: It allows judgements to take any form, because everything is just strings internally, but this also means you have to proceed in a strictly bottom-up fashion, allowing no schematic variables to remain unresolved.

 Building
 ========